KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 1790

-(March) Publication of the brief essay “On the Propensity to Fanaticism and the Means to Oppose it.” [writings].
+(March) “On the Propensity to Fanaticism and the Means to Oppose it” [writings].

-(April 20) Publication of On a Discovery According to Which Any New Critique of Pure Reason is Rendered Superfluous by an Earlier One [writings].
+(April 20) On a Discovery According to Which Any New Critique of Pure Reason is Rendered Superfluous by an Earlier One [writings].

-(June 12) Publication of “On the Announcement of an (illegitimate) Edition of I. Kant’s Minor Writings” [writings].
+(June 12) “On the Announcement of an (illegitimate) Edition of I. Kant’s Minor Writings” [writings].

 1791